How to Buy Stocks in Singapore in 5 Easy Steps (2024) + Tips

 Real Estate Investment Trusts (REITs)

-Wanna be a landlord without all the hassle?
-REITs like Mapletree, CapitaLand and Ascendas allow you to be part-landlord at a variety of commercial properties, such as shopping malls and office buildings.
+Ever dreamed of being a landlord?
+REITs like Mapletree, CapitaLand and Ascendas allow you to be part-landlord at various commercial properties, such as shopping malls and office buildings.
 The big names are considered fairly foolproof in the long term (COVID-19 notwithstanding) and tend to pay out fat dividends.

 Read more: The MoneySmart Guide to Investing in REITs